2022 Commonwealth Games: Transport

 The University railway station, which serves the University of Birmingham, was planned to be renovated and was expected to be complete in time for the Games.
 The station would make way for the University of Birmingham, which was due to host hockey and squash events for the Games.
 The new station was not finished in time for the event.
-The Perry Barr railway station building was rebuilt and the platforms renovated as part of the £30.9 million project in Perry Barr and opened on May 29, 2022.
+The Perry Barr railway station building was rebuilt and the platforms renovated as part of the £30.9 million project in Perry Barr and opened on 29 May 2022.

-Transport for West Midlands (TfWM) was scheduled to provide the city's first continuous cross-city bus route in time for the Games.
+TfWM was scheduled to provide the city's first continuous cross-city bus route in time for the Games.
 The new Sprint bus route was to run an express service along the A34 and A45 between Walsall and Birmingham Airport and Solihull to Walsall via the city centre.
 The service will be zero-emission with priority signals and extended bus lanes, along with "a swift boarding experience" to improve journey times and reliability.
 In February 2020 it was announced that the West Midlands Combined Authority Board was planning to approve the £88 million funding and delivery schedule for Sprint in advance of the Games, to offer commuters and the Games visitors services to key venues including Alexander Stadium, Arena Birmingham and the Resorts World Arena.
 As of November 2023, the service has yet to commence running.